 What’s in My Bag?

-I am going for 2 weeks and I have packed clothes for 1 week, as I intend to wear things twice and/or wash them at least once.
+As mentioned, I am going for 3 weeks and I have packed clothes for 1 week, as I intend to wear things twice and can wash them when needed.
 I have packed into a space 41 cm x 31 cm x 12 cm (or 16 inches x 12 x 5).
 This includes a second pair of shoes, toiletries and my laptop.
 It is a laptop bag after all.
 (That’s my case in the photo to the right, with my cat Lapsong overseeing I don’t pack too much.)

-On the day of travel I am wearing jeans (white) with plain t-shirt and button over top (both black).
+On the day of travel I am wearing jeans (black) with plain t-shirt and button over top (both white).
 Bra and underwear (white).
 Comfy leather shoes (tan) with socks (tan).
 A comfortable all purpose cotton jacket (tan) and a pashmina (orange).

 6 shirts ranging in types and sleeve lengths from tank top (x 2) to long sleeve.
 (A mix of black, white, cream and some patterned in both)